wcjson/wcjson/wcjson-document.3.md

 *s\_len*

-> Number of items in the string array.
+> Number of characters in the string array excluding any terminating zero
+> character.

 *mbstring*